wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/schema-extension-configuration.md

 support `JSON` data types.

 But that's not all.
-With a generic `JSON` scalar, users can use any unspecific JSON value as an input without any guarantee on its contents.
+With a generic `JSON` scalar, users can use any legal JSON value as an input without any guarantee on its contents.
 With Custom Schema Extensions, you'll automatically receive JSON Schema validation for the input while being able to store the same value in a JSON/JSONB column.